-Canada work visas are awarded under the Temporary Foreign Worker Program (TFWP) by Immigration, Refugees and Citizenship Canada (IRCC).
+Canada work visas are issued under the Temporary Foreign Worker Program (TFWP) by Immigration, Refugees and Citizenship Canada (IRCC).

-TFWP is intended to bring in foreign workers to address labour market shortages.
+The TFWP is intended to help Canadian employers recruit foreign workers in response to labour market shortages.

 TFWP is made up of four streams: high-skilled workers, low-skilled workers, the Seasonal Agricultural Worker Program, and the Live-In Caregiver Program.

 IRCC works with Employment and Social Development Canada (ESDC) to ensure foreign workers do not take jobs for which Canadian citizens or permanent residents are available.
-This is done using the Labour Market Impact Assessment (LMIA).
+Canadian employers intending to hire a foreign worker must obtain prior approval.
+This is done by applying for a Labour Market Impact Assessment (LMIA).

-Immigration.ca frequently helps employers and job seekers in securing favourable LMIAs and applying for Canada work permits and Canada visas.
+Immigration.ca, in conjunction with our in-house recruitment enterprise SkilledWorker, frequently helps employers and job seekers in the recruitment process and in securing favourable LMIAs and applying for Canada work permits and related Canada visas.

 Candidates who have a job offer in Canada and are ready to apply for a work permit should complete the following questionnaire for a free assessment.